Cortana Mall: History

 On January 4, 2017, it was announced the Sears store would be closing in the spring of that year.
 During the same week, Footlocker announced they would be leaving the mall as well.
 On March 17, 2017, it was announced the JCPenney store will be closing on July 31 of that year.
-The closure of JCPenney left Dillard's Clearance Center as the only anchor left.
+The closure of JCPenney left Dillard's Clearance Center as the only department anchor left.
 On March 27, 2017, in an article from theadvocate.com highlighted there were only 48 stores within the mall that still had a tenant leaving 62 spaces vacant.
 Other remaining tenants and managers had raised concerns about leaving the mall due to losing the two remaining major anchor stores.
 Moonbeam put the property up for sale for $4 million in August 2017 but took the listing off the market in October 2018 due to lack of interest.

 In September 2018, Virginia College announced they would close the Cortana location in July 2019 as part of a nationwide downsizing.
 The campus closed at the end of 2018 when the college folded.

 By December 2017, the Dillard's outlet permanently closed the mall entrance.
 As of April 2018, the mall had about 40 occupied stores, which continued to dwindle.
 As of May 2019, the mall's inline tenets consisted of three jewelers, a hair salon, Bath & Body Works, a Philly cheesesteak grill, a church, a theatrical studio, and a small medical clinic among its inline tenants, with over 90% of the available properties and five anchors vacant.

 By the end of July 2019, Bath and Body Works closed, and the remaining tenants were ordered to vacate the premises by September 15, 2019.
 The last remaining tenants were a USPS branch, a distribution center by the local Junior League, and a nurse practitioner clinic, and the mall was closed to mall walkers after September 3.
 The Baton Rouge Business Report stated there is a possible deal that Amazon may move their distribution center operations to the mall.
 It was later confirmed in November that Amazon planned to buy the mall, as well as the former Macy's and Virginia College buildings, and build a new distribution center.

-On January 11, 2021, it was announced that Dillard's Clearance Center would be closing in April 2021, which would leave the mall completely vacant.
-Demolition of the mall began on March 22, 2021 and was completed in late summer of 2021.
+On January 11, 2021, it was announced that Dillard's Clearance Center would be closing on May 2, 2021, which would leave the mall completely vacant.
+Demolition of the mall began at the former Mervyn’s on March 22, 2021, and was completed in late summer of 2021.
 In December 2021, the site underwent redevelopment into a distribution center for Amazon.
 The Amazon distribution center, also known as BTR1 opened in 2024 at a cost of $200 million.
 The new Amazon distribution center has had a massive economic impact on the city of Baton Rouge.